 Pilot Grant Programs

 Several pilot grant programs are available to promote child health-related research.
-Please click here for a summary and see below for more details.
+Please see below for more details.

 In 2000, Children’s community volunteers known as "Friends" established a unique research initiative to fund Children’s physician and fellow clinical research projects that translated directly to the improvement of quality care to Children's patients.
 It was the first such fund for Children’s and the largest volunteer funded project of its kind for all pediatric hospitals according to the National Association of Children’s Hospitals and Related Institutions (NACHRI).
 A designated portion of Friends' annual fundraising efforts contributes to this fund.